sanderland/katrain/README.md

 * Human is simple play with potential feedback, but without auto-undo.
 * Teach will give you instant feedback, and auto-undo bad moves to give you a second chance.
     * Settings for this mode can be found under 'Configure Teacher'
-* AI will activate the AI in the dropdown next to the buttons.
+* AI will activate the AI in the dropdown menu next to the buttons.
     * Settings for all AIs can be found under 'Configure AIs'

 If you do not want to see 'Points lost' or other feedback for your moves,